LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 - `types.ts` — launch options and shared runtime state names.
 - `design.md` — experiential north star.

-`../driving-game.ts` is the stable public entry point used by the Astro page.
+`../driving-game.ts` is the stable public entry point used by the Astro page. `/drive/dyno/` is a hidden, `noindex` tuning surface that runs the same procedural car-audio and transmission code against synthetic speed, throttle, drift, braking, reverse, and boost inputs.
+It exposes live transmission parameters, per-transition full-shift toggles, telemetry, a logarithmic spectrogram, persistent tuning JSON, and a copyable event log without shipping any reference recordings.

 ## Launching a combination